-The RESA participates in various retirement plans administered by the State of Georgia, as further explained on the following page.
+The RESA participates in a retirement plan administered by the State of Georgia, as further explained below.

 TEACHERS RETIREMENT SYSTEM OF GEORGIA (TRS)

 Plan Description: All teachers of the RESA as defined in O.C.G.A §47-3-60 and certain other support personnel as defined by O.C.G.A. §47-3-63 are provided a pension through the Teachers Retirement System of Georgia (TRS).
 TRS, a cost-sharing multiple-employer defined benefit pension plan, is administered by the TRS Board of Trustees (TRS Board).
 Title 47 of the O.C.G.A. assigns the authority to establish and amend the benefit provisions to the State Legislature.
 The Teachers Retirement System of Georgia issues a publicly available separate financial report that can be obtained at www.trsga.com/publications.